AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/headless/adobe-commerce.md

 ## Adobe Experience Manager

-A powerhouse combination for your content and digital asset management needs,Adobe Exeprience Manager helps merchants get personalized, content-led experiences into market faster, combining digital asset management with the power of machine learning, Adobe Sensei-powered content, and customer journey management.
+A powerhouse combination for your content and digital asset management needs, Adobe Experience Manager helps merchants get personalized, content-led experiences into market faster, combining digital asset management with the power of machine learning, Adobe Sensei-powered content, and customer journey management.

-Adobe Commerce plus Adobe Exeprience Manager is a powerful story in that the commerce engine allows businesses to enable commerce though customer interfaces that are powered by Adobe Experience Manager.
+Adobe Commerce plus Adobe Experience Manager is a powerful story in that the commerce engine allows businesses to enable commerce though customer interfaces that are powered by Adobe Experience Manager.

 ## Custom Heads